clunkiersalt817/Java/README.md

 -Instance initializer block : It is used to initialize the data member of a class at the time of its creation.

--"this" is a reserved keyword and therefore it cannot store or used to create an object.
+-## "this" is a reserved keyword and therefore it cannot store or used to create an object.

--Interface is just like a class
+-## Interface is just like a class
 - **methods are by default abstract and public.**
 - **the data members are to be initialized at the time of declaration.**